 I've revisited Phantom numerous times since that first time.
 The theatre opened my eyes to a unique world of storytelling that wasn't literal like the movies.
 The audience was an active participant in the experience.
 I learned that theatre requires a company of very special and dedicated people, some of whom we never see, to create hand-made magic for audiences every night.

 Harold Prince, the record Tony Award-winning director of both Night Music and Phantom, worked with scenic designer Maria Björnson to conceive a small black jewel box where our imaginations are set free.
 Glittering and shadow-filled, Phantom's story, like its leading man, emerges from the darkness and sweeps us up in music and menace.
 As an audience, we are asked to participate in the process by completing the suggestive stage pictures that Prince and his team present.

 A lot has changed since my first visit to Phantom over 20 years ago.
 I went off to study theatre in college.
 I became a writer and now call New York City my home.
-I also have the distinct pleasure of seeing my own name in Broadway Playbills, on my occasional magazine articles and as part of the Playbill.com staff credit on the contents page.
-The Playbill looks much like the one I first encountered at that August matinee two decades ago.
+I also have the distinct pleasure of seeing my own name printed in the Playbill you are now holding, which looks much like the one I first encountered at that August matinee two decades ago.

 But the most significant change in my life is that our beloved theatregoing trio is now a duo — my dad and I said goodbye to my mom five years ago.